DavideSalonico/sparse_blossom_on_FPGA/README.md

 ## File structure
 The repository is structured as follows:
-- **src** folder contains all the source files used in the project.
+- **src**: source files used in the project.
 Names are self-explanatory and code for the kernel and the host is provided.
 It also contains additional utility header files.
-- **delieveries** contains the documentation incuding a report and slides that will be used in the oral presentation
+- **delieveries**: documentation incuding a report and slides that will be used in the oral presentation
-- **utils** contains a python script for generating a nodes.json file (there is also one provided as an example)
+- **utils**: python script for generating a nodes.json file (there is also one provided as example)
-- - **include** cointains header files need from host.cpp
+- **include**: header files needed from host.cpp
+- **src_cache**: HLS code for cache version
+- **VitisWorkspace**: Vitis project files (including bitstream)

 ## A note about the util folder
 The util folder contains a python script that generates a JSON file which contains the data of the graph provided as input.